udontur/obsidian/eng2d.md

 - There is the movie guy that is rich but unhappy
 - People in Gatsby's part are wealthy, but not happy Visual Imagery: "Car lurched up the rocky dri..."
+Pathetic fallacy
-Pathetic fallacy: set a somber mood (raining in chapter 5)
+- set a somber mood (raining in chapter 5)
 ### Device
 - Metaphor: “The rack of the world… founded on a fairy’s wing” (106)